jeffkaufman/icdiff/README.md

 ## License

-This file is derived from `difflib.HtmlDiff` which is under the [license](http://www.python.org/download/releases/2.6.2/license/).
+This file is derived from `difflib.HtmlDiff` which is under [license](http://www.python.org/download/releases/2.6.2/license/).
 I release my changes here under the same license.
 This is GPL compatible.